diaznet/arlo-downloader/README.md

 Once the container is started, it will first download into /path/to/videos all available recordings from the API.
 If files already exist, they will not be replaced.
-It will then run indefinitely and download any new recording as soon as it becomnes available in the API.
+It will then run indefinitely and download any new recording as soon as it becomes available in the API.